Scabies (mate māngeongeo riha) is a very itchy skin rash. It is caused by a reaction to a tiny mite that burrows under your skin.

 - I have used scabies treatment – why am I still itchy?

-- Scabies is caught through skin-to-skin contact with an infected person, or through shared bedding or clothing.
+- Scabies is spread through skin-to-skin contact with a person who has scabies, or through shared bedding or clothing.

-- Everyone who lives in the same household with the infected person need to be treated.
+- Everyone who lives in the same household as the infested person needs to be treated at the same time.

-- The itch may continue for weeks even though the mite is gone.
+- The itch may continue for a few weeks even though the mite is gone.

-- See your doctor if itchiness continues longer than 6 weeks.
+- See your doctor if itchiness continues for longer than 6 weeks.

 How do you get scabies?

 Anyone can get scabies.
 It is more common when you have lots of people in close contact.
 Examples of close contacts are adults and children who live with you, and sexual partners.
 Outbreaks can occur in houses with overcrowding or rest homes.
 It isn't common for school children to pass scabies to each other.
 It is more common to get it in winter because the mite survives longer in the cold.
 Washing with soap will not prevent or cure it.

 Scabies is usually spread by direct skin-to-skin contact with a person who has scabies.
 Contact generally needs to be prolonged – you are unlikely to get scabies from a quick handshake or hug.